NURSE REENTRY PROGRAM FOR NURSES LIVING IN SOUTHWEST GEORGIA- Q&A

 Q: What role does the clinical site play?

-A: They allow you to attend their hospital orientation (this doesn't count towards your 160 hours); they identify a qualified RN, who has practiced at least 18 months, to supervise you; and they allow you to spend 160 hours of supervised time in the hospital in order to help you reenter the workforce.
+A: They allow you to attend their hospital orientation (this doesn't count towards your 160 hours); they identify a qualified RN, who has practiced at least one year, to supervise you; and they allow you to spend 160 hours of supervised time in the hospital in order to help you reenter the workforce.
 You will not get paid while doing the 160 hours of clinicals.

 Q: Will I have to have a criminal background check?

-A: The Board of Nursing requires a criminal background check.
-Follow their instructions on their website to obtain one.
-In addition, some institutions require their own background check.
+A: Each institution requires some type of check.
 We will inform you of how to proceed once the institution has been identified.